UdeM-Certificat-en-IA/udemCertIA_Choix_Cours/ISSUES.md

 - [x] Set up automated PDF to markdown conversion
 - [x] Added script for batch PDF conversion by folder
 - [x] Validate Markdown output not empty via CLI test
+- [x] Verify environment dependencies for OCR on all platforms